We have a carpenter ant problem in our home.

 Carpenter ants come into the house for food or water.
 Many times, workers come into the house, get food, and go back outside.
 Sometimes the ants move the entire colony into the house.
 And once in a while, the ants make a satellite colony inside the house and leave the main colony outside.

 Carpenter ants are active at night and on cloudy days.
 They move around in trails.
 It is often possible to follow the line of worker ants to find the nests.

 Carpenter ants can be more than a nuisance.
-They, in case of a large infestation, can cause structural damage.
-In some states they are considered to be a wood destroying insect (WDI).
+In cases of large infestations, they can cause structural damage.
+In some states, they are considered to be a wood destroying insect (WDI).
 So why take chances with your biggest investment?
-A call to your local Orkin Branch Office to set up for an inspection performed by a qualified Orkin Inspector is your best course of action.
-Your Inspector will look at areas where the ants may be nesting, will locate and document conditions that attract the ants and will generate a customized treatment solution for you to take care of the problem before it gets out of hand.
+For the best course of action, call us to set up an inspection performed by a qualified Orkin Pest Specialist.
+The Orkin Man will look at areas where the ants may be nesting, will locate and document conditions that attract the ants, and will generate a customized treatment solution for you to take care of the problem before it gets out of hand.

 The Orkin Man used the information above to also answer the following questions submitted by Orkin.com users: